-Who pays for Great Art at Sunrise Valley ES?
-Great Art is funded entirely by the SVES PTA.
-The PTA purchases all art supplies necessary to complete the art projects.
-SVES students participate in 5 months of Great Art throughout the school year, and we need enough materials for at least 600 students per month.
-Your PTA membership dollars are essential to support the Great Art program.
+Who pays for Great Art at Sunrise Valley Elementary School?
+Great Art is funded entirely by the SVES PTA which pays for the art supplies.
+With four months of Great Art, the annual end of year project, and about 600 students, your PTA membership dollars are essential to support the Great Art program.

 How does it work?
-Great Art school coordinators provide PowerPoint presentations, background materials, and art projects to volunteer lead presenters.
+The Great Art Program provides the presentations, background materials, art supplies, and all necessary materials to volunteer presenters/helpers.
 Great Art classroom coordinators send out monthly sign-ups to their class families through the PTA's website.
+Everything is designed to be as user-friendly as possible and requires no special art knowledge or skills from our wonderful volunteers!

 Do I have to be an art expert to volunteer?
 Absolutely not!
-You will receive an annotated PowerPoint presentation with images to lead the discussion.
-The kids enjoy participating so your role is to keep the conversation lively and focused.
+You will receive an annotated PowerPoint presentation to lead the discussion, along with project examples.
+The kids enjoy participating in the art discussion, and especially love working on the art project!

 Who would I contact for more information?
-The Great Art Coordinators: Alexis Estep and Maggie Booth at SVESPTAGreatArt@gmail.com.
+Great Art Program Leads at SVESPTAGreatArt@gmail.com.

 We love our Volunteers!
 Without you, there would be no Great Art program!